 Having been an academy since September 2011, Hinchingbrooke was given the go ahead, in November 2017, to set up a Multi-Academy Trust and sponsor one of our feeder primary schools, Cromwell Academy.
-The ACES ACADEMIES TRUST was launched officially on 1st January 2018.
+The ACES ACADEMIES TRUST was launched officially on 1st January 2018 and we are expecting another large secondary school and a number of other feeder primary schools, to join the MAT in the first few years.